konfuzio-ai/konfuzio-sdk/docs/sdk/examples/data_validations.md

 1. The Bbox has positive width and height
 2. The Bbox is entirely contained within the bounds of a Page
-3. The text of the Bbox must correspond to the text in the Document (please note that, in Konfuzio, each Bbox within a Document is associated to a single character from the Document's text by default)
+3. The character that is mapped by the Bbox must correspond to the text in the Document

-### Initializing a Project with data validations disabled
+### Initializing a Project with disabled data validations

 By default, any [Project](https://dev.konfuzio.com/sdk/sourcecode.html#project) has data validation enabled.